silentz/arch-linux-install-guide/README.md

 </pre>
 </dd></dl>

-3. Initialize filesystem on decrypted partition, in this example `ext4`:
+3. [Only once] Initialize filesystem on decrypted partition, in this example `ext4`:

 <dl><dd>
 <pre>